How to watch Microsoft Build 2021 — and what to expect at the free developer conference

 Microsoft Build begins today, on May 25, as a virtual event hosted online-only.
 The annual developer conference is where the software giant reveals the latest updates on Windows 10, Edge, Azure and Office.

-This year, Build will take place over two days with practically non-stop sessions, workshops and other events happening from May 25 to May 27 at 11am EST. It kicks off with a keynote led by Microsoft CEO Satya Nadella who will "highlight how Microsoft is creating new opportunities for developers across the modern tech stack."
+This year, Build will take place over two days with practically non-stop sessions, workshops and other events happening from May 25 to May 27 at 11am EST. It kicks off in earnest at 12pm EST with a keynote led by Microsoft CEO Satya Nadella who will "highlight how Microsoft is creating new opportunities for developers across the modern tech stack."

 - Microsoft Surface Laptop 4 (13.5-inch) review